-A university city on the River Tyne, Newcastle lies in the north east of England.
+A university city on the River Tyne, Newcastle lies in the north-east of England.
 It used to be renowned around the world for its shipbuilding and manufacturing.
-Newcastle is now a centre for the arts, sciences and business.
-Things are ever changing.
-The fairly new Gateshead Millennium Bridge which has a tilting aperture to let boats go under, spans the river between Gateshead and Newcastle.
+Over 268,064 people now call Newcastle home.
+A centre for the arts, sciences and business; things are ever-changing.
+The fairly new Gateshead Millennium Bridge which has a tilting aperture to let boats go under spans the river between Gateshead and Newcastle.

 Living in this vibrant city couldn’t be more appealing.